enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 ---
 **Exercise 1**

 Execute twice *script2* concatenating the two execution in a single command.
-Use the output redirecting on the same file in the append mode.
+Use the output redirecting on the same file (called *output_twice.txt*) in the append mode. <br>
+What do you see inside output_twice.txt?

+1. Only the output of the second execution.
+2. The outputs of the two executions mixed up.
+3. The output of the first execution followed by the output of the second execution.

 ---